 Spinal cord injuries are typically the result of damage to the spinal cord or the vertebrae, discs or ligaments of the spinal column.
-The National Spinal Cord Injury Statistical Center reports that currently, 288,000 citizens grapple with the consequences of a spinal cord injury throughout the U.S. If you or someone you love recently suffered a spinal cord injury and believe someone else is liable, contact the Savannah lawyers at Butler Prather LLP today.
+The National Spinal Cord Injury Statistical Center reports that currently, 288,000 citizens grapple with the consequences of a spinal cord injury throughout the U.S. If you or someone you love recently suffered a spinal cord injury and believe someone else is liable, contact the Savannah personal injury lawyers at Butler Prather LLP today.
 Our firm has the experience necessary to handle these highly complex cases.

 Spinal cord injuries almost result in significant medical bills and often the need for lifelong physical therapy and caretaking.
 Fair value in spinal cord claims needs take the needs of today and the needs of tomorrow into consideration.
 An attorney can help victims of negligence determine the exact value of their claims based on both tangible and intangible losses.
 Examples include compensation for loss of income and projected future medical care, as well as physical pain and suffering and the emotional trauma associated with the experience.